noamkfir/testcon-legacy-code-black-hole/README.md

 So we install and execute a polyfill to the test code.

 In a real app, we would find a more general way to resolve this issue for all our test code.

+## Step 9

+Mocha has built-in support for promises.
+Instead of using the async `done` callback, we simply return the promise.

+Only the test code is modified.